Pamir-AI/Pamir-HW-TestScript/README.md

 ```

 Follow the on-screen instructions carefully.
 The program will:
-1. Start camera preview window (first run: select camera)
-2. Show an interactive menu to select which tests to run (use arrow keys, space to toggle, enter to confirm)
+1. Show an interactive menu to select which tests to run (use arrow keys, space to toggle, enter to confirm)
-3. Ask for device ID - can scan QR code or type manually
+2. Ask for device ID - type manually
-4. Upload firmware to the microcontroller (if T01 is selected)
+3. Upload firmware to the microcontroller (if T01 is selected)
-5. Guide through hardware assembly
+4. Guide through hardware assembly
-6. Perform visual checks (T02-T04)
+5. Perform visual checks (T02-T04)
-7. Test UI functionality (T05-T08)
+6. Test UI functionality (T05-T08)
-8. Run automated SSH tests with up to 5 retry attempts (T09-T14)
+7. Run automated SSH tests with up to 5 retry attempts (T09-T14)
-9. Save results to Excel with test durations
+8. Save results to Excel with test durations
-10. Save test video recording
-11. Offer to safely shutdown the CM5 (press Enter to shutdown, 'n' to skip)
+9. Offer to safely shutdown the CM5 (press Enter to shutdown, 'n' to skip)

 ### Features

-- **QR Code Scanning**: Automatically scan device QR codes for device ID, version, and manufacture ID
-- **Camera Preview**: Live camera view with QR detection and test status overlay
-- **Video Recording**: Automatic recording of entire test session
 - **Test Selection**: Interactive menu to choose which tests to run (default: all tests)
 - **Test Timing**: Each test duration is recorded in seconds
 - **SSH Retry**: If SSH connection fails, you get 5 attempts to retry